Why Is There a Maximum Speed Limit in the Universe?

 You cannot stop time more than completely, and you cannot flatten space more than flat.

 Sounds banal, and it is… but this is the answer.
 We have the same issue as with the circle example above.
-We cannot add more degrees to a circle’s circumference either.
+We cannot add more degrees to a circle and make it more circular, either.
 It is both impossible and nonsensical.
 Thus, it is a limit.

 The illustrated coordinate system is a representation on how time flattens space.
 Y becomes X the faster you move.